daleonpz/Notes/fh-dortmund/01-DPS.md

 - **Task** is a specific part of a program
 - **Thread**: has a virtual address space. runs in a single core
 - **Runnable**: interface of a task
 -  An application may process one task at at time (sequentially) or work on multiple tasks at the same time (concurrently).
-Subtasks can be calculated in parallel.
+Sub-tasks can be calculated in parallel.

 ### Concurrency Models:
 - Useful [link](http://tutorials.jenkov.com/java-concurrency/concurrency-models.html)